rjspencer/docs/theming.md

 ActivityUrl
 :	the permalink to the content's individual page

+ActivityShortUrl
+:	the short URL to the content's individual page

 ActivityPhotoCount
 :	number of photos added to a photo album item